 iWatch Africa meets Minister of Information

-iWatch Africa, an anti-corruption organization focused on promoting transparency and accountability in Africa held a stakeholder meeting with the Minister of Information, Mustapha Hamid and the Deputy Minister of Information Kojo Oppong Nkrumah on key findings of the iWatch Africa initiative.
+iWatch Africa, a nonpartisan organization focused on promoting transparency and accountability in Africa held a stakeholder meeting with the Minister of Information, Mustapha Hamid and the Deputy Minister of Information Kojo Oppong Nkrumah on how the government can take certain decisive actions on key findings of our watchdog role.

 Tracking Government Commitments in the 2017 Budget Statement;

 Planting for Food and Jobs Program in Ho Municipality:

 As part of our assessment of the Planting for Food and Jobs Program, iWatch Africa has uncovered the following challenges we believe will help the government improve on the program in the Ho Municipality and also across the country;

 - Inadequate logistics for the effective monitoring of the program